FBI Agent Shot By Booby-Trapped Wheelchair

 After they neutralized those traps, another obstacle awaited just beyond them — a round hot tub, propped on its side.

-"Upon close examination, the technicians discovered that the spa was rigged in such a manner that when the gate was opened it would activate a mechanical trigger that would cause the spa to roll towards the person at the gate much like the scene from the movie 'Indiana Jones – Raiders of the Lost Ark' in which actor Harrison Ford is forced to outrun a giant stone boulder he inadvertently triggered by a booby trap switch," the complaint states.
+"Upon close examination, the technicians discovered that the spa was rigged in such a manner that when the gate was opened it would activate a mechanical trigger that would cause the spa to roll toward the person at the gate much like the scene from the movie 'Indiana Jones – Raiders of the Lost Ark' in which actor Harrison Ford is forced to outrun a giant stone boulder he inadvertently triggered by a booby trap switch," the complaint states.

 (Incidentally, the suspect referred to that movie when he was describing setting up the hot tub trap, the FBI says.)